kubewarden/docs/docs/tasksDir/pod-security-admission-with-kubewarden.md

 </details>

-Now the deployment definition is mutated by Kubewarden's policy.
-This now allows the Pod to be started.
+Now the deployment is mutated by Kubewarden's policy which allows the Pod to be started.
-The container defined inside of the Pod will have a default `runAsUser` value:
+The container defined inside the Pod has a default `runAsUser` value:

 ```shell
 kubectl get pods -n my-namespace nginx-deployment-57d8568bbb-nv8fj -o json | jq ".spec.containers[].securityContext"